82nd Group Army: Korean War

 The formation opposed the Turkish Brigade at the Battle of Wawon on November 27–29, 1950, and the U.S. 45th Infantry Division during the Battle of Old Baldy.

 On October 6–15, 1952, the 38th Corps fought in the battle for Baengma-goji, a 395-meter hill near the Iron Triangle.
 During the course of the battle, the hill changed hands 24 times after repeated attacks and counterattacks for its possession.
 It was the most intense position-grasping battle for a small hill during the course of the Korean War.
 The 112th and 114th Divisions under the command of General Gang Ong-hwi were selected as the main force to capture Baengma-goji, and the 113th Division was to replenish the losses of the main force.
 The 38th Corps committed five regiments out of its total of nine regiments and sustained a total of 5,372 casualties (1,748 dead, 3062 wounded and 562 missing), while the 9th Division of South Korea suffered a total of 3,422 casualties (505 dead, 2,562 injured and 391 missing), plus over 400 more casualties in the 1st Battalion of the 30th Regiment.
 The American Fifth Air Force made a total of 745 sorties and poured more than 2,700 bombs of various kinds, together with over 358 napalm bombs, onto the hill.
 Chinese forces rained no less than 55,000 shells during the nine-day battle period, and the South Korean forces fired over 185,000 bombs.
 The 38th Corps, after having been replaced by the 23rd Corps, had to withdraw to the rear.

 In the Korean war 6,772 soldiers serving in the 38th corps were killed, among them 599 were killed in First Phase Battle, 415 were killed in Second Phase Battle (Ch'ongch'on River sector), 247 were killed in Third Phase Battle (Seoul sector), 3,359 were killed in Fourth Phase Battle and 1,748 were killed in Battle of the White Horse Hill.

 Cultural Revolution

 The 38th Corps returned to China in 1953, remaining in Manchuria to reinforce the Fourth Field Army.
 In 1967, during the Cultural Revolution, the 38th was relocated to the Hebei area to replace the 65th Corps.
 In 1968 the 38th was involved in clashes with elements of the Hebei Military District over differences in revolutionary fervor.

+1980s

 The 38th Corps reformed into 38th Combined Corps in 1985.